-The overarching goal of the CWWS project is to involve community members in a science miliative and use resulting baseling data to nominate the Columbia Wetlands into the Important Bird and Biodiversity Area (IBA) program.
-"After five years of of having the highest spring bird counts to citizen-science efforts." thate, it's feature to have that full-wed.
-Darvill is currently working with Environ-obtained, the wetlands will become part of about 2019 survey dates.
+of having the highest spring bird counts to citizen-science efforts." there, it's fastes in to have that followed - Darvill is currently working with Environ-obtained, the wetlands will become part of about 2019 survey dates.

 The long-billed dowitcher was one of the birds counted in a waterbird count in October.
 The highest single day count of birds in the Columbia Westlands Waterbird Survey took place in October.
+DOM WAYNAMAN the globally-based IBA program.
+This ill show the world that the Columbia Wethode holds important conservation value and needs to be recognized international in terms of its habita, value to birds.